threefoldfoundation/www_threefold_io/content/newsroom/aug_community_calls/index.md

 ---
 id: aug_community_calls
-title: 🗓 Announcing: August Community Calls
+title: 🗓 Announcing- August Community Calls
 image_caption: August Community calls
 description: Take a look at the schedule for our August community calls and see what's on the agenda.
 Mark your calendars!
 date: 2024-08-02